aliyun/terraform-provider-alicloud/examples/slb-server-group/README.md

 * `id` - The ID of the virtual server group.
 * `load_balancer_id` - The Load Balancer ID which is used to launch a new virtual server group.
 * `name` - The name of the virtual server group.
-* `servers` - A list of ECS instances that have be added.
+* `servers` - A list of ECS instances that have be addedintranet.

 ### Get up and running